Chinchilla Collars

 When collaring you always want to leave a pinky's width between the collar and the neck, and for heaven's sake, don't open the hole right away.
 Make sure the chin can't get out of the collar before opening the run.

-If you are worried about collars being 'inhumane' and upsetting the chins, don't worry.
-I've not seen it bother them, and in most cases females don't notice (and neither do people).
+If you are worried about collars being inhumane and upsetting the chins, most females don't appear to notice and neither do people unless you tell them they are there.

 Both of these females were wearing collars when these photos were taken.
 You can just barely see the colar on the first female.

-Some different styles of collars I have taken pictures of.
+Here are some of the collars I have seen and taken pictures of;

-The three-prong type is very popular with ranchers that have larger females.
+The three prong collar type is very popular with ranchers that have larger females.
+If you are looking for some you can buy them here at the bottom of the page.